-The oldest network firewalls are known as ‘packet filtering’ firewalls because they examine packets and compare them against the firewall fixed ruleset.
-These devices check data packets for source and destination IP address, the protocol used, and the source and destination ports against the ruleset.
+The oldest network firewalls are known as ‘packet filtering’ firewalls because they examine packets and compare them against the firewall’s fixed ruleset.
+These devices check data packets for source and destination IP addresses, the protocol used, and the source and destination ports against the ruleset.
 They are classed as ‘stateless’ devices because they monitor packets without tracking the connection or considering the packets that have passed through the connection.

 ‘Stateful firewalls’ were developed later to offer more comprehensive security.
 These devices verify and track established connections and inspect packets.
 They use a ‘state table’ for connections, based on source and destination IP and ports, create a dynamic ruleset for managing connections and drop packets that do not belong to a valid connection.

 The most recent and increasingly common type of firewall is the ‘next-generation firewall’ or “NGFW”.
 These utilise deep packet inspection technology to detect malware and problematic traffic, application inspection, and improve user awareness.
 NGFW devices also typically incorporate other technology, including intrusion prevention and anti-malware software.

 Regardless of the type of firewall you use, it will rely on the deployed ruleset, typically set during initial installation.
 At its most basic, the ruleset will include the access control list (“ACLs”) used to determine whether traffic is permitted or not.
 As network and business needs evolve, administrators may need to re-configure firewall settings, where the potential for vulnerabilities arises.
 In line with this, according to Gartner’s firewall security research, 99% of firewall breaches will be caused by firewall misconfigurations, not firewall flaws, by 2023.